Causes of rain. Why is it raining? Why is it raining

 • "dry".

-More than once I watched how lightly dripping raindrops smoothly turned into a light rain, which eventually ended in a heavy downpour, and sometimes even hail.
-We all know from school that rain drops have a diameter up to 0.5 millimeters.
-If they are smaller in diameter, then such precipitation is called drizzle rather than rain.
+More than once I observed how lightly dripping rain smoothly turned into a light rain, which eventually ended in heavy downpour, and sometimes even hail.
+We all know from school that rain drops have a diameter of up to 0.5 millimeters.
+If they are smaller in diameter, then such precipitation is called not rain, but drizzle.

 So why does it rain?

-For it to rain, you need a cloud of ice crystals or tiny drops of water, well, or both.
-The heaviest rains come precisely when a mixture of crystals is present in the cloud ice and drops water.
+In order for it to rain, there needs to be a cloud of ice crystals or tiny drops of water, or both.
+The heaviest rain occurs when there is a mixture of crystals in the cloud ice and drops water.

 At first, the water droplets in the cloud resemble water dust.
-Such droplets-dust particles move upward, and when the flow weakens, they begin to fall very slowly - at a speed of 1-2 centimeters per second.
-Further water flow drives up and all cloud.
-And since the air temperature drops every 100 meters, the droplets gradually turn into the smallest pieces of ice.
-The most interesting is just beginning...
-Ice floes and droplets collide with each other, merge or freeze, become heavier and finally rush to the ground.
-On the way, the ice floes melt and fall to the ground already in the form of drops.
-It happens that in cloudsNoice floes, then a small one falls to the ground, like from a sieve, drizzling rain.
+Such dust droplets move upward, and when the flow weakens, they begin to fall very slowly - at a speed of 1-2 centimeters per second.
+Further water flow drives up and that's all cloud.
+And since the air temperature drops every 100 meters, the droplets gradually turn into tiny pieces of ice.
+The most interesting thing is just beginning...
+Ice floes and droplets collide with each other, merge or freeze, become heavier and, finally, rush to the ground.
+Along the way, the pieces of ice melt and fall to the ground in the form of drops.
+It happens that in cloudsNopieces of ice, then the small ones fall to the ground, like from a sieve, drizzling rain.

 Shower

-Downpour we used to call rain of such force when it falls in a minute more than one millimeterprecipitation.
-But this indicator is even higher.
+Downpour we are used to calling rain such force when it falls in a minute more than one millimetersprecipitation.
+But this figure can be higher.

 "Blind Rains"

 When the sun is shining and not a cloud is visible, a haze appears overhead.
-On the ground spank loudly large drops.
-Water vapor does not have time to gather into a cloud, as a stream of cold air rushed over them.
+On the ground loud spanking large drops.
+Water vapor does not have time to gather into a cloud, as a stream of cold air rushes onto them.

 Answer from Oksana[guru]